 I asked for places that others have personally bought from and had a positive experience.

-This store is also managed by an AOS judge, Peter T Lin.
-Besides being passionate about orchids, Mr. Lin is known as "Mr Sophronitis”, since he loves growing them.
+Diamond Orchids This store is also managed by an AOS judge, Peter T Lin.
+Besides being passionate about orchids, Mr. Lin is known as “Mr Sophronitis”, since he loves growing them.
 He also travels and delivers speaking engagements, teaching others about orchids.
 Diamond Orchids, situated in Southern California, specializes in mini-catts, sophronitis, mini species, angraecoids, and neofinetia.
 You can find awesome pictures of their orchids on Facebook and also buy them on Ebay.
-Sunset Valley Orchids

-has their own website called Orchid Web.
+Orchids Limited has their own website called Orchid Web.
 What started out as a small greenhouse in Plymouth, MN, expanded into 5 greenhouses, each with a special climate.
 They have a special page on their blog with pictures illustrating how they ship plants, which is well worth checking out.
-Orchids By Hausermann

-Situated in Villa Park, IL, this online store has a vast history in orchid cultivation.
+Orchids By Hausermann Situated in Villa Park, IL, this online store has a vast history in orchid cultivation.
 The company started in 1920 as a broad horticultural store, selling roses, sweet peas, and gardenias.
 In 1935, the company changed names, narrowing their expertise.
 They now specialize in orchids, and cultivate over 400,000 Cattleyas a year.
-Andy's Orchids

-If you want miniature orchids, then I highly suggest this store.
+New World Orchids If you want miniature orchids, then I highly suggest this store.
 What started out as a Japanese Orchid store, branched out to growing miniature orchids found all over the world.
 Situated in Manchester, MI, New World Orchids is owned and run by Dr. Kristen Uthus with help from her husband, Dr. Kevin Wehrly, and her two sons, Henry and Gus.
-CK Orchids

-Situated in Saint Petersburg, Florida, is a business run by Chris Kruse that specializes in three orchids: Wilsonaria, Dendrobium, and Liparis Viridiflora.
+CK Orchids Situated in Saint Petersburg, Florida, is a business run by Chris Kruse that specializes in three orchids: Wilsonaria, Dendrobium, and Liparis Viridiflora.
 There are a lot more orchids for sale through his Facebook page.
-The Tiny Jungle

-This orchid store, situated in Daly City, California, specialize in interesting hybrid Orchids, Gesneriads, and Begonias.
+The Tiny Jungle This orchid store, situated in Daly City, California, specialize in interesting hybrid Orchids, Gesneriads, and Begonias.
 They are sponsoring a huge sale on their orchids.
-Akatsuka Orchid Gardens

 Now that you have a variety of suggestions and know what to look for, it’s time to start ordering your first orchid online.